vue-land/vue-land.github.io/docs/faq/template-local-variables.md

 Sadly, that isn't currently a thing.

-If we just want to reduce the length of the property paths, we could use destructuring on the `v-for`.
+If we just want to reduce the length of the property path, we could use destructuring on the `v-for`.
 For example:

 ```vue-html
 <div v-for="{ name, joinDate, roles } in users">
 ```

 This would then allow us to use just `roles` instead of `user.roles`.
 But it doesn't help with avoiding the repeated calls to `includes()`.

+Are repeated calls to `includes()` actually a problem?
+In this example, probably not.
+More generally, there are two problems we might be trying to solve: duplicated logic (DRY) and performance.

 ## `computed()`